-3.1.5 HEALTH & SAFETY OFFICER:
+3.1.5 HEALTH AND SAFETY OFFICER:

-A Health & Safety (H&S) Officer for the project must be designated or appointed by the Contractor or Principal Agent, and his/her role is to support the successful implementation of the EMP through:
+A Health and Safety (H&S) Officer for the project must be designated or appointed by the Contractor or Principal Agent, and his/her role is to support the successful implementation of the EMP through:

-- Site evaluation on a regular basis. - Identifying issues relating to day to day construction activities and that can have a detrimental effect on the environment. - Subcontractor audits to ensure compliance. - Assist in the direct implementation of the EMP. - Ensure that the requirements of the EMP are communicated understood by personnel on site via induction sessions. - Ensure that the contractors on site develop, implement and monitor the required H&S management functions. - Evaluate the applicability and accuracy of the EMP and the method statements throughout the construction phase. - Coordinate all statutory requirements including permit authorisation and license requirements. - Conduct or have conducted a hazard analysis and take the necessary corrective action. - Where it is not possible to remove any remaining hazard's to inform employees thereof and what precautionary action is to be taken. - Detail mitigation measures required to be taken, and the procedures for their implementation to the project manager. - Representing H&S issues at the production meetings. - Coordinate H&S training of personnel. - Coordinating spill response personnel. - The H&S officer shall inspect the integrity of the hazardous waste containers/bins/skips on a weekly basis. - The H&S officer shall inspect the integrity of the hydrogen storage containers on a regular basis as required / determined by safety guidelines
+- Site evaluation on a regular basis. - Identifying issues relating to day to day construction activities and that can have a detrimental effect on the environment. - Subcontractor audits to ensure compliance. - Assist in the direct implementation of the EMP. - Ensure that the requirements of the EMP are communicated understood by personnel on site via induction sessions. - Ensure that the contractors on site develop, implement and monitor the required H&S management functions. - Evaluate the applicability and accuracy of the EMP and the method statements throughout the construction phase. - Coordinate all statutory requirements including permit authorisation and license requirements. - Conduct or have conducted a hazard analysis and take the necessary corrective action. - Where it is not possible to remove any remaining hazard's to inform employees thereof and what precautionary action is to be taken. - Detail mitigation measures required to be taken, and the procedures for their implementation to the project manager. - Representing H&S issues at the production meetings. - Coordinate H&S training of personnel. - Coordinating spill response personnel. - The H&S officer shall inspect the integrity of the hazardous waste containers/bins/skips on a weekly basis.

-3.1.5.1 Health & Safety Officer qualifications
+3.1.5.1 Health and Safety Officer qualifications